or the acquisition

 terminology are more or less unique in each country.

-refers to a period of education that is required
+refers to a period of education that is

-of all people and is imposed by the government.
+and is imposed by the government.

 is a school type, principally in the United